Ratayczak/SignalSnap-PyTorch/README.md

 [migration guide](docs/migration.md) for a concept mapping and examples.

-The original [SignalSnap](https://github.com/MarkusSifft/SignalSnap) remains available for established ArrayFire workflows and currently provides features that are not part of the PyTorch
+The original [SignalSnap](https://github.com/MarkusSifft/SignalSnap) remains available for established ArrayFire workflows and potentially provides support for GPUs not available in PyTorch.
-rewrite:

-- downsampling;
-- single-photon-regime measurements;
-- stationarity testing;
-- adding random phase to data; and
-- potential support for GPUs not available in PyTorch.

 ## Development